Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Midwest Automotive Designs Passage 144

 Passage 144’s lithium-ion battery system provides a safe, trustworthy source of power that is also environmentally friendly.
-The RV also contains a suburban water heater that is tankless, as well as solid-surface countertops.
+The class B RV also contains a suburban water heater that is tankless, as well as solid-surface countertops.
 All these luxurious amenities are packed into a Mercedes-Benz pedigree for smooth cross-country travel.

 Although you can only choose from two different floor plans, there are many high-quality amenities that you and your loved one can enjoy on your trip.
-Some of the top interior standard features include an Espar Coach furnace, flooring system of composite 1-piece, a rear sofa that is power-folding, and a roof fan equipped with a remote.
+Some of the top interior standard features include an Espar Coach furnace, a flooring system of composite 1-piece, a rear sofa that is power-folding, and a roof fan equipped with a remote.

 - Lithium-ion battery system optimizes the power output for the RV